windkh/node-red-contrib-telegrambot/README.md

 ```
 openssl req -newkey rsa:2048 -sha256 -nodes -keyout PRIVATE.key -x509 -days 365 -out PUBLIC.pem -subj "/C=NG/ST=Lagos/L=Lagos/O=YOUR_NAME_OR_COMPANY_NAME/CN=SERVER_NAME_OR_IP"
 ```

+Webhook can also be used without certificate but then the bot host must be behind a tunnel see https://github.com/windkh/node-red-contrib-telegrambot/pull/93

 SOCKS5 proxy support is optional when running behind a SOCKS5 proxy that requires authentication.